 You need to be able to fit within their schedule.
 Many consumers believe services are less convenient and take longer at a dealership .
 Research has shown that consumers rank dealerships below chains and independent shops for convenience.
 Have a “secret shopper” book a few appointments over the phone, order an accessory, or ask for a repair estimate at your dealership and see how it goes.
 Taking that walk in your customers shoes can unearth problems you can work on.

 Is your shop location a challenge?
 It’s not likely you can pick up and move your shop location, but there are ways to make your location less of an issue.

-A popular solution is SPUD.
-Not the potato, but offering Service Pick Up and Delivery (SPUD).
-Currently, a lot of dealerships are offering some type of service to help customers come and go .
+A popular solution is offering service pick up and delivery options.
+Currently, a lot of dealerships are offering some type of service to help customers come and go.
 The result?
-Customers who use SPUD are highly satisfied and are more likely to choose a dealership that provides SPUD over a shop that doesn’t.
+Customers who use these options are highly satisfied and are more likely to choose a dealership that provides them over a shop that doesn’t.

 Another consumer favorite is remote servicing.
 About 55% of customers prefer to have their vehicle serviced at home or work.
-As with SPUD, remote servicing customers tend to be more satisfied with your dealership.
+And remote servicing customers tend to be more satisfied with your dealership.

 While it’s still a tiny share of the market, the ability to pay remotely or online has some big fans.
 Consumers who use those options register greater customer satisfaction scores.
 And with time, more customers will demand the ability to pay remotely.